On this page you will find helpful resources and supports available at Maynooth University.

 2. Library Guides and Tutorials

 A webpage containing useful online guides and tutorials to help you use Maynooth University Library resources effectively.
 These include guides on referencing, research support and subject guides.
+There are also laptops available for student use in the library.

 3. Student Plus (for 1st years)